 Slavery in New England differed from the South in that large-scale plantations never formed in the North.
-In 1750, most slaves in the South lived and worked on a large tobacco or rice plantation and lived with a large group of other slaves.
-In New England, a slaves usually lived alone or at most, with one or two others.
+In 1750, most enslaved people in the South lived and worked on a large tobacco or rice plantation and lived with a large group of other enslaved people.
+In New England, enslaved people usually lived alone or at most, with one or two others, often with the family inside their home.
 The person probably worked on a small farm as a domestic slave, or perhaps held a trade in an urban area like Boston.

 Due to the small populations of rural New England, people of color had no community of their own.
 Slave populations were demographically skewed toward men since their labor was in high demand, leaving women even more isolated.
 Female slaves in New England were primarily employed as domestics in households.
-Masters tasked slaves like Flora with menial house work, such as sweeping, laundry, looking after any children, cooking and cleaning in the kitchen, as well as knitting and sewing.
+Enslavers tasked enslaved people like Flora with menial house work, such as sweeping, laundry, looking after any children, cooking and cleaning in the kitchen, as well as knitting and sewing.

 A myth embedded in our society’s view of Northern slavery was that it was docile and benevolent.
 However, black men, women and children were cruelly treated in many ways.
 The end of the 17th century saw a shift in slave laws that resembled those in the South.
 In 1670, children of slaves could also be sold into bondage.
 The law did not protect slave marriages and families were frequently separated.

 A law enacted in 1703 barred people of color (enslaved and free alike) from being out past 9pm.
 Massachusetts was a highly religious state and outlawed miscegenation.
 The law against mixed marriage or even sexual relations was passed in 1705.
 If a black man broke this law, he was to be flogged and sold out of the province.
 This law did not just apply to those in bondage, it also included free blacks.